Volunteer in Kenya with the Maasai Community

 - Certificate of Completion upon request for successful completion of the program

-Volunteers stay in a volunteer house with 4 bedrooms, a living room, a kitchen, a bathroom, and a shower room.
+Volunteers stay in a volunteer house with 4 bedrooms, a living room, a kitchen, a bathroom, and a shower room (see photo below).
 You’ll need to buy your own food and prepare you meals in Kenya.
 Project staff will drive you to the grocery store once a week.
 The kitchen at the volunteer house has all the utensils you’ll need for basic cooking.
 Drinking water will also be provided for you.

 Internet and Phone

 Local cell phones are easy to obtain, but you also have access to a shared cell phone at the volunteer house.
 You will simply need to buy phone credits and load it onto the SIM card.
 The local staff will assist you with setting this up.

 There is internet access at the volunteer house but you will need to buy your own internet credit just like with the cell phone.
 There is also a netbook available for your use.